alexa-games/litexa/packages/litexa-html/README.md

 The `HTML.mark()` function appends a formatted SSML tag to the current say string.
 The `<mark>` shorthand tag does the same thing inline in a say string.
-When sent to your web app via a transformer, the mark will appear as an `ssml` tag type in the speechmarks list, at the appropriate timestamp.
+When sent to your web page via a transformer, the mark will appear as an `ssml` tag type in the speechmarks list, at the appropriate timestamp.

 ```coffeescript